libregis/GST101/docs/Lab3.md

     ![Shapefiles Added to Map Window](figures/Lab3/Shapefiles_added_to_map_window.png "Shapefiles Added to Map Window")

 10. Let's save the QGIS project.
 Click on `Project → Save` from the menu bar.
-Navigate to your Lab 4 folder and save your project as Lab 4.
+Navigate to your `GST101\data\Lab3` folder and save your project as lab3.qgs.

 11. We have five layers in the map canvas, but currently all we can see are data for Canada, Mexico and the Western states.
 When you cannot see a dataset, one approach is to make sure the spatial extent of your map window covers that dataset.
 Right click on the Sage_grouse_current_distribution layer in the Layers panel, and choose Zoom to Layer from the context menu.
 This will zoom you into the extent of that dataset.